shakilmith/documentaion/spring-boot/spring-data-jpa-mapping-tutorial/jpa-one-to-one-mapping.md

 }
 ```

 Add two more person records.
-(Clik on Send button for each person reocrd)
+(Click on Send button for each person record)

 ```js
 {